yaziciceyda/cmaRs/README.md

 Note that, the classification argument is set as TRUE here which indicates a binary classification model.
 Moreover, the degree argument is used as 1 which is its default value indicating a main effect model.
 This model is constructed by using only continuous variable in the data set, age.
 Similar to the previous example, the **summary** function presents the details of the model.

+## Licensing
+cmaRs is licensed for public/open source use under the GNU General Public License, Version 2 (GPLv2).